FriedrichtenHagen/react-ecommerce/README.md

 To Do:

 Frontend Functionality
-- widget for newsletter sign up
 - favorites page when user is not logged in
   - display the favorites and a  message/ button to login

 Backend
 - currently the cart is fetched from the database only on the login page.
 It should also be fetched when the user reopens the page (and is still logged in)
-- fetch the cart and favorites on log in
 - update security rules for database

 UI/CSS